-I’m a Senior Research Fellow at the Digital Cultures Research Centre, University of the West of England in Bristol, UK.
+I’m an Associate Professor, Senior Research Fellow and Director of the Digital Cultures Research Centre, University of the West of England in Bristol, UK.
 My practice-led research looks at the intersection between documentary and the Social, Semantic and Open web.
 I’m investigating the role of the producer as context provider, catalyst, curator in documentary projects.
 I’m interested in the social, political and cultural potential of participatory and collaborative forms.
-I reflect my research interests on the CollabDocs blog.

 My current practice-based research, The Are you happy?
-Project revisits Jean Rouch’s seminal documentary “Chronicle of a Summer” in the context of global collaboration and the web, and will be exploring the potential of HTML5 for the “creative treatment of actuality” (Grierson’s early definition of documentary).
+Project revisits Jean Rouch’s seminal documentary “Chronicle of a Summer” in the context of global collaboration and the web, and will explores the potential of HTML5 for the “creative treatment of actuality” (Grierson’s early definition of documentary).

 I’m a Contributing Editor to i-Docs.

 For consultation, public presentations, teaching and other enquiries – email@example.com